fidian/bloom-health/README.md

 The files under `www/` are considered production-ready and are the minified versions of the templates and code.

-Licence
+License
 -------

-This app is licenced under a MIT licence with an additional non-advertising clause.
+This app is licensed under a MIT license with an additional non-advertising clause.
 See [LICENSE.md](LICENSE.md) for further information.